ideaconsult/Toxtree.js/README.md

 - In the header of the page add one script reference: `<script src="jtoxkit.js"></script>`.
 A minified version is available too: `<script src="jtoxkit.min.js"></script>`.
 - In the header of the page add one stylesheet file reference: `<link rel="stylesheet" href="jtoxkit.css"/>`.
 - At the place in HTML body, where you want to have some of _jTokKit_ front-ends, add one _div_ element: `<div class="jtox-toolkit" data-kit="study"></div>`.
 More explanation of `data-XXX` parameters is given below.
 The class `jtox-toolkit` marks the insertion point for any _jToxKit_ kit.
-- Make sure third-party kits that we depend on, are included too - they can vary for different (of our) _kits_, but these are common for entire **jToxKit**:
+- Make sure third-party libs that we depend on, are included too - they can vary for different (of our) _kits_, but these are common for entire **jToxKit**:

 ```
   <link rel="stylesheet" href="jquery-ui.css"/>
   <script src="jquery.js"></script>
   <script src="jquery.ui.core.js"></script>
 ```
 -  The above steps are enough to have all structure inserted and _jToxKit_ initialized.
-If you need to make additional query calls, or similar you can do so at any time **after** DOM is ready.
+If you need to make additional query calls, or similar, you can do so at any time **after** DOM is ready.
 For example quering _jToxStydy_ for studies for a substance from a given URL can go like this:

 ```
 $(document).ready(function() {